60 Healthy Diet Tips

 - Eat real foods as much as possible.
 Real foods are those that your grandparents would recognize as foods and do not come in a bag or carton, need a food label, contain tons of ingredients or contain junk!

-- Learn to be a great scratch cook!
+- (one extra!)
+Learn to be a great scratch cook!

 Have fun on your journey to change, using these healthy diet tips, which lead to lifestyle solutions, rather than dieting!